florianeck/redmine_time_entry_hierarchy_cf/README.md

   - 'time_entr_customer_invoice_reference' as TimeEntryCustomField

 All options given are directly passed to the created time entry.

-!! 'internal_name' field is automatically created and MUST NOT be changed/overwritten
+** INFO: 'internal_name' field is automatically created and MUST NOT be changed/overwritten **

 Example entry from the YAML file